tianshu-wang/PFS-GNN-bipartite/README.md

 to_graph : Construct the graph.
 The connectivity and the initialization of the graph will depend on the problem.

+load.py: Load the graphs.
+Currently we only support batchsize = 1.
+To do a batched training, simply concatenate multiple graphs in the graph construction step.

 The data are too large for github, so they are not included here.